Non-Human Identity Auditing: Securing the Unseen

 Selecting the Right Tools

-- Identity Governance and Administration (IGA) Tools: Manage and govern NHI access privileges.
+- Identity Governance and Administration (IGA) Tools: Manage and govern NHI access privileges, often focusing on lifecycle management and access reviews.

-- Privileged Access Management (PAM) Solutions: Secure and monitor privileged NHI accounts.
+- Privileged Access Management (PAM) Solutions: Secure and monitor privileged NHI accounts, controlling their access and logging their activities.

-- Cloud Security Posture Management (CSPM): Assess and manage the security posture of NHIs in cloud environments.
+- Cloud Security Posture Management (CSPM): Assess and manage the security posture of NHIs in cloud environments, identifying misconfigurations and excessive permissions.

-- SIEM (Security Information and Event Management) Systems: Collect and analyze security logs to detect anomalous NHI behavior.
+- SIEM (Security Information and Event Management) Systems: Collect and analyze security logs from various sources to detect anomalous NHI behavior.

-- API Security Tools: Secure APIs used by NHIs, preventing unauthorized access.
+- API Security Tools: Secure APIs used by NHIs, preventing unauthorized access and monitoring api traffic.

 A Practical Configuration Example